 In the future, we can expect multidisciplinary candidates to be highly sought after, but specialist skills will still be crucial and necessary when managing and maintaining your critical IT infrastructure.

-Further down the list, we find specialists in cybersecurity and cloud solutions, which 36 and 32 percent of the participants in this year's Expectation Barometer consider most important to attract.
+Further down the list we find specialists in Cybersecurity and Cloud Solutions, which 36 and 32 percent of the participants of this year's Expectation Barometer consider most important to attract.

 Four key factors: How to attract and retain talent

-Brit Kannegaard-Johannesen, Senior Vice President, People, Communication, Marketing and Quality at NNIT suggests four key factors that affect whether it is you or your competitor that hires the talent:
+Brit Kannegaard-Johannesen, Senior Vice President, People, Communication, Marketing and Quality in NNIT suggests four key factors that affect whether it is you or your competitor who hires the talent:

 - 2. Purpose: For many – mainly the younger generation – a job is not just a job.
 It must be meaningful and serve a higher purpose.
 That is why many people today are looking for a job where they can endorse and identify with the "product".
 In this context, sustainability is a key issue right now.

 - 3. Development: Be explicit about how the individual employee can improve within the framework of the company.
 Can you influence the amount and the complexity of the professional tasks yourself?
-Is there a possibility for further training and education?
-Or a natural career path to follow.
+Is there a possibility for further training and education, or is there a natural career path to follow?